Ryanjlowe/awsdue.tv/content/pinpoint-journeys/active-users-journey.md

 +++

-In this journey we have 4 different email templates we are going to send depending on user engagement/activity.
-We believe anyone in this journey has engaged with our site before and we are trying to get them to re-engage and spread the word about your site.
+In this Journey we have 4 different email templates we are going to send depending on user engagement/activity.
+We believe anyone in this Journey has engaged with your product before as they are part of a dynamic segment we created earlier.
+We are trying to get them to re-engage and spread the word about your product.

-We are going to be building out the Left Hand Side of our flow diagram [here](/pinpoint-journeys/create-journeys/).
+We are going to be building out the left hand side of our flow diagram [here](/pinpoint-journeys/create-journeys/).

 ## Creating the message templates to send